keboola/developers-docs/extend/generic-extractor/running.md

 * TOC
 {:toc}

-Generic Extractor is normally run from within the KBC user interface.
+Generic Extractor is normally run from within the Keboola user interface.
 It can be found in the **Extractors** section and all you need to do is provide its configuration JSON.
 No other settings are necessary.

 {: .image-popup}